kunlecreates/kunlecreates.github.io/_posts/2025-06-20-observability_stack_blog.md

 tags: [Kubernetes, Observability, OpenTelemetry, Prometheus, Grafana, Jaeger, ECK, DevOps]
 ---

-Modern cloud-native applications demand deep visibility across every layer; the 3-prong pillar of application signals ably called "Telemetry" which are logs, metrics, and traces, ensure reliability, security, and performance.
+Modern cloud-native applications demand deep visibility across every layer; the 3-prong pillar of application signals notably called "Telemetry" which are logs, metrics, and traces, ensure reliability, security, and performance.
 In this post, I walk through how I designed and deployed a production-grade observability stack on Kubernetes that brings full-stack visibility to a distributed microservice ecosystem.

-## 📌 Why Observability Matters
+## Why Observability Matters

 As systems scale and become more distributed, debugging issues with just logs or metrics becomes insufficient.
 Observability brings the said three pillars — **metrics**, **logs**, and **traces** — into a single pane of glass, giving developers and DevOps engineers the ability to: